marcgloor/pulsechain/README.md

 In order to protect your staked funds on pulsechain mainnet, download respective HOWTOS, Manuals and purchase relevant books.
 Only operate on pulsechain testnet prior to go-live on mainnet and connect yourself with your pulsechain developers peer-group as well in telegram & discord.

 ## Pulsechain Validator Design
-### Hardware:
+### Hardware
 I configured 5 physical disks in 4 bays on a HP Enterprise Microserver Gen 8.
 1. 2 RAID1 mirrored operating system EXT4 SSD Sata III disks in 1st disk bay
 2. 2 Pulsechain validator and RAID1 mirrored SSD disks in 2nd & 3rd disk bay
 3. 1 General backup HDD disk to run incremental rsync backup rotation & retention management in 4th disk bay

-### Software:
+### Software
 1. Operating System: Debian (stable branch) in a redundant dual-bay 2.5" SSD (2 Western Digital RED) to 3.5" hardware RAID1 mirrored enclosure -> https://www.startech.com/en-ch/hdd/35sat225s3r
 2. I keep my Debian linux up to date using regular '$ apt-get -u upgrade && apt-get -u dist-upgrade' jobs that pull the latest packages from the main, contrib and most importantly from the security archives.
 3. Go-eth execution client, Prysm consenus client and Prysm Validator client are running in docker containers that I manually prune from time to time.
 4. I am running my validator behind a physical router firewall and a linux software firewall in tty independent, detached GNU screen sessions that can be re-attached remotely using screenie, a GNU screen wrapper that I wrote 20 years ago -> https://marcgloor.github.io/screenie.html
-5. My pulsechain validator disk holding the full-synced blockchain tree is part of a massive enterprise high-avalability computing capable ZFS diskarray pool that is software RAID1 mirrored among two physical disks.
-From the respective pulsechain dataset (/blockchain), a time triggered crontab job is generating regular recurring snapshots in a 10min, 1h, daily and weekly intervals that allows me to quickly redirect a new symlink to my mounted pulsedchain root.
-Using this technique, the business continuity recovery of e.g. 1TB of blockchain data takes a couply of seconds only.
+5. Disaster Recovery, Rollback and Business Continuity: My pulsechain validator disk that is holding the full-synced blockchain data structure is part of an enterprise level high-avalability computing capable ZFS diskarray pool that is software RAID1 mirrored among two physical 8TB SSD disks.
+From the respective pulsechain dataset, a time triggered crontab job is generating regular recurring snapshots in a 10min interval up to 10 days.
+Using ZFS snapshots allows you to quickly redirect a new symlink to your mounted pulsedchain root directory in case of an incident such as e.g. a corrupted consensus or execution database.
+This way, you can rollback the entire validator on the timeline back to a desired point in history (like a time capsule on a filesystem level).
+As an example, rolling back a 1TB blockchain validator takes a couple of seconds using copy-on-write technique rather than hours using conventional tools such as dd, rsync, scp, cp or tar commands.

-### Networking:
+### Networking
 1. Failover / BCP: I got a second spare (slave) internet router that is identical to my (master) router
 2. Regular latency checks / Bandwith of 1000 Mbit/s.
 3. Access to a configurable router for firewall, static routes and port-forwarding (even to temporarily activate a DMZ to your validator if needed).